phoible/dev/raw-data/EA/README.md

 > Nikolaev, Dmitry; Andrey Nikulin; and Anton Kukhto.
 2015.
 The database of Eurasian phonological inventories.
 Available online at [http://eurasianphonology.info/](http://eurasianphonology.info/).

+See also:

+> Nikolaev, Dmitry.
+2018.
+The Database of Eurasian Phonological Inventories: A research tool for distributional phonological typology. _Linguistics Vanguard_, 4(1).
+DOI: [DOI: https://doi.org/10.1515/lingvan-2017-0050](DOI: https://doi.org/10.1515/lingvan-2017-0050).

 The raw data and source code are available at: [https://github.com/macleginn/eurasian-phonologies](https://github.com/macleginn/eurasian-phonologies).

 `EA` contains a fresh take on phonological inventories from Eurasia.
 The data were extracted from grammatical descriptions of individual language varieties.
 It contains only phonemes, with no information on allophones or linguistic tone.